 3. Using Olive Oil

-Take a soft cloth and flip an open bottle of olive oil over it. let the oil soak into the cloth for a couple of seconds.
-Then, follow these steps:
+Take a soft cloth and flip an open bottle of olive oil over it.
+Let the oil soak into the cloth for a couple of seconds.
+Then follow these steps:

-• Use circulation motions with a slight pressure
+- Use circular motions with slight pressure

 How Often Should You Polish Stainless Steel?